 Swindon is a modern town surrounded by some of England’s finest countryside and famous attractions.
 Enriched with Victorian parks and gardens, museums including the award winning Steam Museum, and an art gallery.

 Originally, Swindon was a small market town mentioned in the Domesday Book.
 This original settlement is now known as Old Town.
 Here you can take time to wander through its quiet courtyards and alleyways, stroll around the Town Gardens, or enjoy a vibrant mix of traditional shops, pubs, bars, and cafes.

 The arrival of the GWR in 1840 led to great expansion and the creation of the town as it is today.

 Perfect for shopping

-The centre is fully pedestrianised and offers both an indoor and outdoor shopping experience.
+The town centre is fully pedestrianized and offers both an indoor and outdoor shopping experience.

 Whether you are in search of the latest fashion, or have an eye for a bargain, this is the place to be